 “Let me kiss it better, baby.”

-Jace howls and loses his balance, falling into the next stall.
+Jace howls, loses his balance, and falls into the next stall.
 I panic, thinking he’s leaving me alone with Flo, in clear violation of our sex pact.
 Then I see him looking up at me from under the divider, getting a clear view of my full hard-on as Flo pulls off the briefs.

 “Will you autograph these for me,” she asks.